 Explanation of the effect of any re-statements of information provided in earlier reports (G4-22)

 There are no major restatements of information provided in previous reports.

 Significant changes from previous reporting periods (G4-23)

 There are no significant changes from previous reporting periods in the reporting scope and aspect boundaries.
-Performance data 2014 covers continuing operations following the financial accounting rules.
-Historical data covers all entities that were part of Group at the end of each reporting period.
+Historical data covers all entities that were part of the Group at the end of each reporting period.